jpzoll/FreshDesserts/README.md

 ## Features

-- List View of various desserts, all with a
+- List View of various desserts
 - Navigation to detailed dessert View, allowing you to see more details on what you are interested in the most
 - Integration with a [TheMealDB API](https://themealdb.com) for real data